yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 * I lived code between 10 and 20 minutes.
 * I send them to the breakout room in groups of 3 or 4 students (bigger groups create subgroups, or someone doesn't participate) to solve an exercise.
-* The exercise is the same or very similar to what we try to do during the live coding.
+* The exercise is the same or very similar to what we try to do during my live coding.
 * Before going to the breakout room, I give the instructions: how much time they have to solve the exercise (between 10 to 20 minutes), a student shares a screen, and they program together to solve it.
-* I take the time (now the videoconference tool does that for me), and when time is up, they go back to the common room, and we talk about how it went, what problems they had, and what questions they have.
+* I take the time (now the videoconference tool does that for me), and when time is up, they go back to the common room, and we talk about how it went, what problems and questions they have.
 We go over these details.
-It is a good time to let them share the screen to see their problems or solutions, especially if they solved them differently.
+It is a good time to let them share the screen to see their problems or solutions, especially if they solved the exercise differently.

 This strategy allows them to reinforce the learning by doing during the live coding and then one more time in groups.